onflow/flow/flips/20211129-cadence-mutability-restrictions.md

 }
 ```

-This prevents external code from mutating the values of fields it can read from your contract.
+This is designed to prevent external code from mutating the values of fields it can read from your contract.
 Consumers
 of your contract may read the values in a `pub let` or `pub var` field, but cannot change them in any way.

 If you wish to allow other code to update or modify a field in your contract, you may expose a method